• How Much Does a Debt Arrangement Scheme (DAS) Cost?

 A Debt Arrangement Scheme (DAS) is a debt solution available in Scotland which proposes a Debt Payment Programme (DPP) to your creditors.
 A DPP allows for a legal reduction of your monthly payments based on your genuine income and expenditure so that they become more affordable.
 Your interest and fees are usually frozen and you continue to pay monthly payments until your entire debt is paid.

-Paying Your Money Adviser
+Paying For Your DAS

 Who Pays?